Both Providers Offer Competitive Options, But Understanding Their Rate Structures Is Key To Avoiding High Bill Surprises

 Key Takeaways

-- Gexa Energy typically offers lower rates for specific usage tiers, often utilizing bill credits to drop the price per kWh.
+- Gexa Energy provides highly competitive rates for homes that consistently hit specific usage tiers, leveraging bill credits to significantly drop the price per kWh.

 *rates may vary by location and household usage